-It depends on the method of shipping you choose if you want to go with Roll on, Roll off then nothing can be left inside the vehicle – all personal items will need to be removed.
+It depends on the method of car shipping you choose, if you want to go with Roll on, Roll off then nothing can be left inside the vehicle – all personal items will need to be removed.

-If you would like to send extra items along with the vehicle then we will need to go for either a 20ft or 40ft container, or if you are going to Auckland then you can make use of our 40ft shared container service.
+If you would like to send extra items along with the vehicle then we will need to go for either a 20ft or 40ft container, or if you are going to Auckland ex one of the East Coast ports in Australia then you can make use of our 40ft shared container service.

 Roll on, Roll off shipping is specifically designed for the movement of empty vehicle’s, there are several reasons why you can’t include personal items with the vehicle:

 It completely depends on the conditions of your contract with your finance company, every financial lender is different so the first step will be to contact your current finance company and ask for their terms regarding taking the vehicle out of the country.